 This molecule design theory has been supported by the clinical data we have generated to date.
 Cell expansion data from ARTISTRY-1 has shown that nemvaleukin expanded and activated cancer fighting CD8+ T cells and NK cells both systemically and in the tumor microenvironment ("TME").
-We believe that activation and expansion of these effector cells in the periphery may be key in driving antitumor responses.
-Importantly, consistent with its design, nemvaleukin's selectivity for the intermediate affinity receptor has, in the clinic, resulted in only minimal expansion of immunosuppressive Tregs.
-We believe these features of nemvaleukin may widen its potential therapeutic window compared to that of high-dose rhIL-2, in terms of both safety and efficacy.
-As shown in the table below, we believe that nemvaleukin's differentiated molecular design may provide benefits over other IL-2 treatment options.
+We believe that activation and expansion of these effector cells in the periphery may be key in driving anti-tumor responses.
+Importantly, consistent with its design, nemvaleukin's selectivity for the intermediate affinity receptor has, in the clinic, resulted in only minimal expansion of immunosuppressive T{regs}, which, as previously noted, dampen immune responses against cancer.
+We believe these features of nemvaleukin may widen its potential therapeutic window, including as discussed in the chart immediately below: